 She nodded, that sort of nod women give you when you will handle it.

 I turned the knob on my office door, looked back at her after I opened it.

 “It’s bad, isn’t it?” she asked, I looked back to see her curling her upper lip, seeming kind of caught between dread and morbid curiosity.
 “Arturo told me it was bad, in between all that Spanish.”

 “Then you should believe him,” I told her.
 “But if you don’t, take a look outside and tell me what all those police vehicles can tell you.
 But shit happens, and we have to deal with it.
 Or at least, I have to.”

 She stared at me, as if expecting more.
 What more was there to say?

 “We’ll get through this,” I told her.
 “It’s happened before, it’ll happen again.”

-But – as I was to find out – I was wrong, and in all the worst ways.
+But, as I was to find out, I was wrong.
+And in the worst way.